 Brown, D. K. & Mourâo, R. R. (2022).
 No Reckoning for the Right: How Political Ideology, Protest Intolerance and Media Consumption Affect Support Black Lives Matter Protests.
 Political Communication.

-Gruszczynski, M., Brown, D. K., Pierce, H.*, Grabe, M. E. (Accepted, Forthcoming).
+Gruszczynski, M., Brown, D. K., Pierce, H.*, Grabe, M. E. (2022).
 Facing the Competition: Gender differences in Facial Emotion and Prominence in Visual News Coverage of Democratic Presidential Primary Candidates.
 Journalism and Mass Communication Quarterly.

 Midberry, J.; Brown, D. K.; Potter, R.; & Comfort, R. (2022).
 The Influence of Visual Frame Contributions in Solutions Journalism Studies.
 Journalism and Mass Communication Quarterly.

 Brown, D. K. (2022).
 Media Models for Nonviolence: Social media representations of the #womensmarch mass mobilization and Instagram audience engagement.
 International Journal of Communication.

 García Perdomo, V.; Harlow, S.; & Brown, D. K. (2022).
 Framing the Colombian Peace Process: Between Peace and War Journalism.
 Journalism Practice.
 DOI: 10.1080/17512786.2022.2062428

 Harlow, S., & Brown, D. K. (2022).
 Perceptions vs. Performance: How Routines, Norms, and Values Influence Journalists’ Protest Coverage Decisions.
 Journalism.
 23(2): 372-390.

 Brown, D. K. (2021).
 When Is The “Racist” Designation Truly Applicable?
 News Media’s Contribution to the Debatability of Racism.
 Television and New Media.